jackmoody11/stockscore/README.rst

 ~~~~~~~~~~~~~

 - You can get the latest version of Python 3 here_ (this should come with the latest version of pip)
-- All dependencies are contained in the virtual environment (more on that directly below)
+- All dependencies are contained in `requirements.txt` (more on that directly below)

 Installing
 ~~~~~~~~~~